 The goal of our framework is to enable enterprises to migrate their workloads to a multi-cloud architecture that is secure, reliable, high-performing, resilient, with automated and dynamic infrastructure.
 It will provide practitioners with a set of best practices that align with the cloud operating model based on a set of pillars.

-Continue to the next document to understand how to implement HashiCorp's well architected framework at your organization.
+Continue to the next document to understand how to implement HashiCorp Well-Architected Framework at your organization.